Guidance

 Wraparound childcare

-Childcare is a concern that has been and continues to be raised on behalf of Service families by the Families Federations and other stakeholders, and the concern has been reflected in recent surveys carried out by the Families Federations and the wider Armed Forces Continuous Attitude Survey (AFCAS), and the Families Continuous Attitude Survey (FAMCAS).
+Childcare is a concern that continues to be raised on behalf of Service families by the Families Federations and other stakeholders.
+The concern has been reflected in recent surveys carried out by the Families Federations, the wider Armed Forces Continuous Attitude Survey (AFCAS) and the Families Continuous Attitude Survey (FAMCAS).

-Feedback from AFCAS and FAMCAS highlighted that a lack of good quality, enriching and appropriate childcare has a significant impact on partner employment, which can influence Service personnel’s decision whether to stay in or leave the Armed Forces.
+Feedback from AFCAS and FAMCAS highlighted that a lack of good quality, enriching and appropriate childcare has a significant impact on partner employment, which can influence Service personnel’s decisions on whether to stay in or leave the Armed Forces.

-Eligible Service personnel (Tri-Service) can register for up to 20 hours per week, per child, term time only (39 weeks per year) of wraparound childcare funding for 4 to 11 year old children (4 to 16 year old if in receipt of certain disability benefits) attending before and after school childcare in the UK.
+Eligible Service personnel (Tri-Service) can register for up to 20 hours a week per child during term time only (39 weeks per year) of wraparound childcare funding for 4 to 11-year-old children (4 to 16 years if in receipt of certain disability benefits) attending before and after school childcare in the UK.

 Eligibility criteria

-• The child for whom the Service person has parental responsibility for must be aged 4 to 11 (4 to 16 year old if in receipt of certain disability benefits), must attend school (including home-educated children) and be living with the Serving person for at least 50% of the time unless separated due to service commitments (deployment, residential courses), or when on serving on unaccompanied assignments overseas with the family remaining in the UK.
+• the child for whom the Service person has parental responsibility must be aged 4 to 11 years (4 to 16 years if in receipt of certain disability benefits), must attend school (including home education) and be living with the serving person for at least 50% of the time unless separated due to Service commitments (deployment, residential courses), or when serving on unaccompanied assignments overseas with the family remaining in the UK

-• A Tax-Free Childcare (TFC) account must be set up with HRMC for each child that Service Person wants to claim the funding for.
+• a Tax-Free Childcare (TFC) account must be set up with HRMC for each child that a Service person wants to claim funding for

-• The childcare provider must also be signed up to the TFC scheme and able to accept TFC payments.
+• the childcare provider must also be signed up to the TFC scheme and be able to accept TFC payments

-Service families can check if they are eligible and how to claim WAC funding by visiting the Discover My Benefits website.
+Service families can check if they are eligible for WAC and find out how claim funding by visiting: Discover My Benefits.

-Further information on WAC can be viewed on the Defence childcare information page on Defence Intranet or on Defence Connect (sign-in required).
+For more information on WAC visit: Defence childcare information (accessible by MOD personnel only) or Defence Connect (sign-in required).

 United Kingdom (UK)